-What is chili oil?
+What is Chinese chili oil?

 There are different ways and ingredients to make chili oil.
 Various areas of China, people called them slightly different such as yóu pō là zǐ (油潑辣子 splash hot oil on chili peppers), là yóu (辣油 spicy oil), hóng yóu (紅油 red oil) and là jiāo yóu (辣椒油 chili pepper oil).

-Homemade Sichuan chili oil:
+Homemade Chinese Sichuan chili oil:

 What are the ingredients for homemade Sichuan chili oil?

-In this Sichuan chili oil sauce recipe, the ingredients are vegetable oil, onion, green onion, ginger, bay leaves, star anise, Sichuan peppercorns, dried chili peppers, garlic, salt, sugar and soy sauce.
+In this homemade Chinese Sichuan chili oil recipe, the ingredients are vegetable oil, onion, green onion, ginger, bay leaves, star anise, Sichuan peppercorns, dried chili peppers, garlic, salt, sugar and soy sauce.
 I like garlic.
 Therefore, I added 2 whole pieces of garlic.
 Besides, you can adjust the spiciness by reducing the amount of Sichuan peppercorns.

 - Wait until oil is hot around 350 F. You can use a wooden chopstick to test if the oil is hot enough.
 When you see some little bubbles around the chopstick, it means the oil is hot enough.